life0fun/predictionio-spark/fastdataprocessingwithsparkexamples/README.md

 sbt/sbt sbt-version

-To build run
+To build
-	sbt/sbt compile and
+	sbt/sbt compile

-to package run
+to package
-	sbt/sbt package or
+	sbt/sbt package

 to make a deployable jar run
 	sbt/sbt assembly

 ## sbt

+Note spark 1.2 only works with scala 2.9.3.
+Need to modify scala formulor to install scala 2.9.3.

 1. To view dependency tree
 	sbt dependency-tree